mebusy/notes/dev_notes/Compiler_Introduction.md

 ### 1.2.3 Semantic Analysis

  - The ***semantic analyzer*** checks the source program for semantic consistency with the language definition.
- 	- by useing the syntax tree and the information in the symbol table
+ 	- by using the syntax tree and the information in the symbol table
  - It also gathers type information and saves it in either the syntax tree or the symbol table
  	- for subsequent use during intermediate-code generation.
  - An important part of semantic analysis is ***type checking***, where the compiler checks that each operator has matching operands.